Gerrards Cross to Cookham walk

 22. Cross the road and its grassy verges on either side and continue ahead on a Circular Walk signposted footpath between fences, chestnut palings to your left and close boarding to your right, your direction 230 ° initially, into Egypt Wood (so marked on the OS map).
 In 250 metres you reach Egypt Lane [5] (marked on a Corporation of London signboard).
 The optional detour through Burnham Beeches starts here.

 23. Burnham Beeches Detour .
 On Egypt Lane turn left - south - and gently downhill.
 In 400 metres turn right on a tarmac drive with a "Residents Parking Only" sign.
 Go past cottages and keep ahead to a sign indicating "Burnham Beeches".
 Go past barriers onto Dukes Drive, a quiet tarmac drive.
 Follow this undulating drive through woodland in a south-westerly direction: in 550 metres cross over McAuliffe Drive, with a large Corporation of London sign on your left.
 Keep ahead, still on Dukes Drive, through woodland, and in a further 275 metres, your way having taken a long transition curve to the left, you come to a T-junction with Halse Drive.
 Here turn right and head along this drive, now in a north-westerly direction.
 In some 250 metres, where the drive forks, with a wooden shelter on your left, take the right-hand fork (not Morton Drive to the left), passing between four metal bollards.
 In a further 200 metres you exit Burnham Beeches by a metal barrier onto a tarmac lane (Park Lane).
 Cross this lane, pass through a metal kissing gate to enter Dorney Wood .
 Walk through this wood, still in a north-westerly direction, mostly gently downhill, and exit it in 385 metres through a wooden kissing gate.
 Now head up the left-hand edge of a field (horse paddocks) on a path between fences and at the top, in 200 metres, go through a metal kissing gate into the next field, to head along its left-hand edge, with woodland on your left and more horse paddocks to your right.
-In 220 metres go through a metal swing gate and in a further 40 metres pass through a metal kissing gate to come out onto a minor road beside the Blackwood Arms pub, one of your two lunch-pub options on Littleworth Common.
-If you prefer to dine at the Jolly Woodman, turn right on the road for 225 metres where you turn left at the road junction, to continue with the main Directions to the Jolly Woodman.
+In 220 metres go through a metal swing gate and in a further 40 metres pass through a metal kissing gate to come out onto a minor road beside the Blackwood Arms pub, your only lunch-pub option (2024) on Littleworth Common.

 24. If not detouring to Burnham Beeches cross straight over Egypt Lane and go straight on, slightly to the right , through a wooden fieldgate painted white, with an Egypt Wood Cottages sign to the right of the gate, on a concrete drive, signposted Circular Walk, direction 295°, soon passing houses on your right-hand side.
 In 100 metres you pass houses and then a gravel apron and parking area on your left-hand side.